Massimo Oddo: Coaching career

 On 7 June 2019, Oddo was appointed head coach of Perugia.
 He was dismissed by Perugia on 4 January 2020.
 He was rehired again on 19 July, and terminated on 19 August 2020.

 On 29 August 2020, Oddo was appointed manager of Pescara.
-On 29 November 2020, he was fired by Pescara after only gaining four points in the first nine league games.
+On 29 November 2020, Pescara fired him after only gaining four points in the first nine league games.

-On 24 February 2022, he returned into management as the new head coach of Serie C promotion hopefuls Padova.
+On 24 February 2022, he returned to management as the new head coach of Serie C promotion hopefuls Padova.
 Under his tenure, he guided Padova to win the 2021–22 Coppa Italia Serie C title, but failed automatic promotion by ending in second place behind Südtirol.
-He subsequently led Padova to a second consecutive promotion playoff final, where they were defeated by Palermo in a 0–2 aggregate loss.
-Due to failure in achieving promotion to Serie B, Oddo and Padova parted ways by mutual consent by the end of the season.
+He led Padova to a second consecutive promotion playoff final, where they were defeated by Palermo in a 0–2 aggregate loss.
+Due to failure to achieve promotion to Serie B, Oddo and Padova parted ways by mutual consent at the end of the season.

 On 14 February 2023, Oddo was named head coach of Serie B relegation-struggling club SPAL, replacing Daniele De Rossi.
+He left the club at the end of the season as SPAL was relegated to Serie C.

+On 8 April 2024, Oddo returned to Padova, replacing Vincenzo Torrente in charge of the Serie C team in time for the promotion playoffs and agreeing on a contract until 30 June 2024 with an option to extend.
+He left the club by the end of the season, after being eliminated in the playoffs to Vicenza.

+On 25 February 2025, Oddo was appointed as head coach of Milan Futuro, AC Milan's reserve team.

 Personal life

-Oddo is from the town of Pescara on the Adriatic coast, but has Sicilian origins.
+Oddo is from the town of Pescara on the Adriatic coast but has Sicilian origins.

 Oddo's father, Francesco, is a football manager and former player.
 After leaving school, Oddo attended university to study law but left without graduating.
-He returned to university in 2007 but undertook a course in sport management.
+He returned to university in 2007 but undertook a course in sports management.

-He has two sons, Davide (born 30 November 2003) and Francesco (born 27 December 2008).
+He has three children: Davide, Francesco and Greta.
 Oddo is a trained barber and styled a lot of his Italy colleagues' hair at the World Cup 2006, earning him the nickname the Barber of Berlin.